adafii/ties323/server/README.md

 [2024-03-05 23:13:51.214] nsd[50235]: notice: nsd started (NSD 4.7.0), pid 48780
 [2024-03-05 23:13:51.226] nsd[48780]: info: zone ofu.fi serial 0 is updated to 2024030401
 ```
-- Serial is from ns-ofu zone file, which means that nsd managed to transfer records from primary dns.
+- Serial is from ns-ofu zone file, which means that nsd managed to transfer records from primary DNS
-- I can query mail-ofu DNS records from my own workstation:
+- Mail-ofu DNS records can be directly queried from my own workstation:
 ```
 % dig +nocomment @95.217.16.28 ofu.fi NS